 Our deck makeover is underway, and we’re loving the look of the new Chelsea Gray stain by Benjamin Moore.
 Find out what’s holding up our backyard transformation now.

 Last spring, we started the not-so-fun job of staining the deck.
 As some of you know, this is at least the third time we’ve done a deck makeover in what seems like a fairly short time period.
 It saddens me to say that we’ll be picking up the paint brushes once again next month.
 Why, you ask?

 Because the pressure treated wood on the lower section was newer and the upper was treated with a clear coat previously, we ended up having to select a darker semi-transparent stain to keep the look consistent on both levels.
-All of the lighter stains I tested resulted in a noticeable difference in coverage and colour from top to bottom.
-Dark seemed like a good solution.
+All of the lighter deck stains I tested resulted in a noticeable difference in coverage and colour from top to bottom.
+Dark seemed like the easiest solution.

 At first, we were happy with how it turned out.
 I found the undertone to be a bit red for my liking, but those types of stain colours were more popular at the time.
 Besides, it was finally done, and being able to enjoy it was all that really mattered.
 Our summers are much too short.